-And if your business is on Instagram, you should convert it to a business account ASAP.
+And if you are already on Instagram, then you should convert your personal Instagram profile into a business account ASAP.

-Instagram accounts are personal by default so in this post we’ll show you how to convert your personal account to a business account.
+Instagram accounts are personal by default so in this post we’ll show you how to convert your personal account to a business account and go over WHY you should do this.
 If you do not already have an Instagram account, you’ll need to create one.

-Having a business account on Instagram has a lot of benefits, including valuable insights and a “directions” button to your profile.
+Having a business account on Instagram has a lot of benefits, including valuable insights into your audience, content, and engagement, and extra buttons that expand your profile.
 We’ll talk more about the benefits of having a business account in just a bit.

 First, let’s answer a few common questions about having a business account on Instagram:

 How Much Does an Instagram Business Account Cost?

 It doesn’t cost anything to convert your account to a business account and there’s no fee unless you run ads.

 What Are the Benefits of an Instagram Business Account?

 Instagram gives business owners a lot of tools when they switch to a business account, including: